Common mistakes during cat introductions.

 9. Operant Conditioning

-Operant conditioning is a powerful tool to change a behavior or break a habit.
+Operant conditioning is a powerful technique for changing behavior or breaking a habit.
 It is a process and doesn’t happen overnight.
 Emotions play a big role as well.
-If the cats have been friends before and this is a case of redirected aggression it may be a shorter process than introducing two cats that never met before.
+If the cats were friends before and this is a case of redirected aggression, it may be a shorter process than introducing two cats who have never met.
 But we never know, we are working with cats!

 10. Olfaction is underrated